 In addition, having Altmetric scores on our content help us to quickly discover the conversations and stories around the work we help disseminate.
 For example, while we knew the Trans-Asia Photography Review had higher than average web traffic for our publications, we were surprised to learn that many TAP Review articles are discussed and shared throughout the web, especially on Reddit.
 Others we’ve discovered were widely shared include:

-- “Lincoln’s Suspension of the Writ Habeas Corpus” from the Journal of the Association of Abraham Lincoln was referenced in several news outlets in 2014.
+- “Lincoln’s Suspension of the Writ Habeas Corpus” from the Journal of the Association of Abraham Lincoln.

 - A 20 year old published translation of an 1830s essay on coffee by Honore de Balzac is regularly shared on Twitter.